networktocode/awesome-network-automation/README.md

  - [Sample YAML documents describing common data structures](https://github.com/ipspace/NetOpsWorkshop/tree/master/YAML) - YAML examples courtesy of Ivan Pepelnjak.
  - [YAML syntax validator](https://yamllint.readthedocs.io/en/latest/) - YAML online parser.
  - [YAML idiosyncrasies](https://docs.saltstack.com/en/latest/topics/troubleshooting/yaml_idiosyncrasies.html) -- Document with the most common YAML idiosyncrasies, hosted under the SaltStack docs, but not specific to Salt or any other tool.
+ - [YAML Data Validation with JSON Schema](https://infrastructureascode.ch/yaml_validation.html) - Explains how JSON schema can be used to validate YAML files and how syntax highlighting can be added to the IDE for the YAML files

 ### JSON